lf-lang/lf-zephyr-uc-template/README.md

-# Lingua Franca West Template
+# Lingua Franca project template for the Zephyr RTOS and reactor-uc
-This is a west-centric project template for Lingua Franca applications targeting the Zephyr RTOS.
+This is a west-centric project template for Lingua Franca applications targeting the Zephyr RTOS using the micro-c (uc) target of Lingua Franca.

 ## Prerequisites
 - Linux or macOS operation system